 Audiologists and other EHDI professionals receive a great deal of training regarding informational counseling.
 From the very beginning of our training, we are taught to give parents and other professionals the facts regarding our findings.
 It is a rare program indeed that provides professionals with the skills necessary to do an adequate job of emotional and adjustment counseling.
 Many audiologists have had limited exposure and experience in dealing with parents of infants.
-The emotional and informational needs of families of very young children are significantly different than those of older children and hearing-impaired adults.
+The If there is one key concept to be emphasized regarding counseling, it is to listen to what families are trying to tell you. emotional and informational needs of families of very young children are significantly different from those of older children and hearing-impaired adults.
 It is incumbent on the professional to avail him or herself of any opportunities to gain this valuable experience.

-Counseling families, especially families of infants who are D/HH, is an extremely difficult skill for new professionals to
+Counseling families, especially families of infants who are D/HH, is an extremely difficult skill for new professionals to develop.

-If there is one key concept to be learned regarding counseling, it is to listen to what families are trying to tell you. develop.
 The ASHA guidelines provide helpful information for anyone interested in learning more about the topic, but certainly do not provide a cookbook of techniques that will be effective in every situation.
 An extremely helpful resource for improving parent counseling skills is the CARE Project.
-I would highly recommend you visit their website (www.thecareproject.com) for additional information on the materials and training they offer.
+I would highly recommend you visit their website (www. thecareproject.com) for additional information on the materials and training they offer.